Imperial is going smoke-free

 Why is smoking not permitted within 20 metres of campus perimeters?

 Imperial’s responsibilities under the Health and Safety at Work Act and the Health Act 2006 mean that we have a duty to limit our community’s exposure to passive smoking.
-The policy aims to avoid members of our community being exposed to tobacco smoke by having to walk past smokers standing near building entrances.

 What about e-cigarettes?